 The proposed modification to this statute suggests the elimination of the term magistrate.
+Statute was modified to be gender neutral.

 33:1-59.
 Service of warrant in nighttime

 No search warrant shall be served in the nighttime except for special cause shown to the satisfaction of the issuing magistrate judge and upon insertion in the warrant of a direction that it may be served in the nighttime.